hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 (out)
 (out)Bulbasaur uses vine whip against {Charmander ember}!{{< /command-line >}}

+The empty `interface{}` accepts any type as an argument, so we can pass any Pokemon type to its call from the `main()` function, but will only work as long as the type contains fields for name and attack.

-We can see that the entire type value is printed for the Pokemon receiving the attack, which is not the result we want.
+If we run this in the console, we see that the entire type value is printed for the Pokemon receiving the attack, which is not the result we want.
 We want only to display the Pokemon's name, as well as a description of the attack's effectiveness--whether it was 'super-effective' or 'not very effective'--depending on its type.
 To do this, we need to customize each type's `attack()` method implementation using a Go feature called **type switch**, which is a switch statement for types.

 ## Type switch on an interface